Yaminike/ms-MapleLauncher/README.md

 7. ???
 8. PROFIT!

+### How To Calculate Hash?

+Included in the solution is an application called "CalculateHash" which will return the calculated hash checksum of a file.
+Simply drag the .wz file on it and it will display it's hash checksum!

 ### Handling The Packet

 Handling the custom packet is quite easy.
 Here's a small example to help you get started!